xfbs/tmux-rs/docs/index.md

 }
 ```

-After running in the debugger or with address sanitizer the error was: `Invalid read at address 0x2764` or something like that.
+After running in the debugger the error was something like: `Invalid read at address 0x2764`.

-I walked through the code again in the debugger.
-Inside of the Rust function `get_addr` `(*c).bar`
+I walked through the code again.
+Inside of the Rust function `(*c).bar`
-had a valid address, but it was something like `0x60302764`.
-But value received from the calling C code
+has a valid address, like `0x60302764`, but out the function, the value received from the calling C code
 was `0x2764`.
 Do you know the problem yet?
 Need another hint?
 If I looked more closely at the C compilation
 warnings I would have seen: